 And Sammon no nirin.
-Sammon means "the main gate of the temple," but sometime it means-sammon-means "temple."
-Sometime it is one of the building which is gate, but sometime it means "temple"-all the temple.
+Sammon means "the main gate of the temple," but sometime it means-sammon means "temple."
+Sometime it is one of the buildings which is the gate, but sometime it means "temple"-all the temple.
 Sammon no nirin.
 Nirin is "two wheels."
-Two wheel is dharma wheel and-and alms wheel or materialistic support.
+Two wheels is dharma wheel and alms wheel or materialistic support.

-So when dharma wheel is turning, you know, our belief is if the dharma wheel is turning-going, then the materialistic wheel will be, you know, will-will be going, too.
-That-that we are not supported by anyone means our dharma wheel, actually, is not going [laughs].
+Our belief is if the dharma wheel is turning-going, then the materialistic wheel will be going, too.
+That we are not supported by anyone means our dharma wheel, actually, is not going [laughs].
 So we should know that.
 If our dharma wheel doesn't go-if we are not supported by people, it means that our dharma wheel is not going.
 This is very true.

-I-you know-I have-you know-I-since I know this world of Dōgenzenji, I experienced it, I tested whether [laughs] it is true or not.
-So I-even when I was in, you know, when I was almost, you know, especially in the-during the war, wartime, I had not much to eat [laughs].
-Most priest, you know, worked to earn some money to support themselves and to support their families.
-But my belief was if I, you know, observe Buddhist way, faithfully, someone will support me, you know.
-If no one support me, it means that Dōgen's world was not true [laughs, laughter].
-So I never ask anyone to give anything to me, and I just observed the Buddhist way, without working in, you know, as a teacher, or as a clerk of the town office [laughs, laughter], or I-I raised some vegetables and sweet potato [laughs].
+Since I know this world of Dōgen-zenji, I experienced it, I tested whether [laughs] it is true or not.
+So especially during the war, I had not much to eat [laughs].
+Most priests worked to earn some money to support themselves and to support their families.
+But my belief was if I observe the Buddhist way, faithfully, someone will support me.
+If no one supports me, it means that Dōgen's world was not true [laughs, laughter].
+So I never asked anyone to give anything to me, and I just observed the Buddhist way, without working as a teacher, or as a clerk of the town office [laughs, laughter]-I raised some vegetables and sweet potatoes [laughs].
 That is why I know how to raise vegetables [laughs] pretty well.